philterd/philter/docs/docs/api_and_sdks/api/filtering_api.md

 Example explain response:

+The response also reports which policy version was applied, in the `policyName` and `policyVersion` fields.

 ```
 {
   "filteredText": "{{{REDACTED-entity}}} was a patient and his ssn was {{{REDACTED-ssn}}}.",
   "context": "",
   "documentId": "7a906866-4fc9-44d6-9bc3-22728b93a602",
+  "policyName": "default",
+  "policyVersion": 3,
   "explanation": {
     "appliedSpans": [
       {